mathewAONTARIO/LETSBET--WORKOUT-TRACKER/README.md

 LETSBET – Workout Tracker
-This is my INFR3120 Assignment 3 project.
+This is my Personal Project
 LETSBET is a workout tracker built with Node.js, Express, MongoDB (Mongoose), EJS, Bootstrap, and custom CSS.

 Features